buzzfeed/solid/CONTRIBUTING.md

 Release notes can be found in docs/\_posts/release-notes/.
 Release notes must be named `year`-`month`-`day`-`release number`.html and are written in Yaml front matter.
 Name your release concisely and consider the changes it includes.
 Jokes, on occasion, are OK.
 Please see existing release notes for examples.

-### 3. Update Node Package Version
-Use the command `npm version [major|minor|patch]`.
-This will increment your package version by one using the semantic versioning scheme described in step 1.
-So for example if you are on solid version `1.2.1` and you use the command `npm version patch` you will update the version to `1.2.2`.

-### 4. Generate Distribution Files
+### 3. Generate Distribution Files
 `make dist` in the terminal.

-### 5. Update Distribution Links
+### 4. Update Distribution Links
 Update the Download link `href`s in `index.html` to correspond to the binaries you just generated.

-### 6. Open a PR, Get a Review, Et Cetera
+### 5. Open a PR, Get a Review, Et Cetera
 In your PR you should see the updated `package.json`, `index.html`, and distribution binaries, along with your new release notes.
 Ask your reviewer to merge if all is well.

+### 6. Update Node Package Version
+Use the command `npm version [version number]` then `git push`.
+This will create a new commit with the correct git version tag and Solid's package version in `package.json` updated.

 ### 7. Publish the Node Package
-in a terminal window, from within the Solid directory type `npm publish bf-solid`
+in a terminal window, from within the Solid directory type `npm publish bf-solid`.

 ### 8. Generate Compressed Docs
 We attach our compiled docs to each release so that rig can pull them down and deploy them.
 To generate this file run `make release_docs`.
 This will generate a compressed copy of the docs in the `.tmp` directory.